ZswnNotFound/TicTacToe/README.md

 If you want nothing to do with code then you can only download the 'Play Tic Tac Toe.zip' file.
 While its downloading it may say that the file is unsafe.
 But don't worry this is what your device does when it sees a c++ file.
 All what you have to do it allow it to download then run the 'TicTacToe.exe' file to play the game.

-If you have any quistions, you can message me on Discord Zswn#8966.
+If you have any questions, you can message me on Discord Zswn#8966.

 Thanks.